well-grounded-java/resources/Ch12/docker-gradle-multi/README.md

 ## Building

-To build the images follow these steps:
+To build the image follow these steps:

 ```
-./gradlew installDist
 docker build -t docker-gradle .
 ```